MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.InternetCodepage.md

 |Western European (ISO)| iso-8859-1|28591|
 |Western European (Windows)|Windows-1252|1252|

-The following table lists the code pages Microsoft recommends that you use for the best compatiblity with older e-mail systems.
+The following table lists the code pages Microsoft recommends that you use for the best compatiblity with older email systems.